-Your doorbell should be smart, too.
-Here's our recs for best Ring Doorbells
+Doorbells should be smart too.
+Here's our recs for best Ring Doorbells!

 The best consumer-oriented camera in Ring's lineup.

-The Video Doorbell Pro offers tack-sharp 1080p video, four interchangeable faceplates, night vision, two-way audio, and customizable motion alert zones into a small, great-looking design.
+The Video Doorbell Pro 2 offers ultra-sharp 1536p video, several interchangeable faceplates, 3D motion detection, night vision, two-way audio, and customizable motion alert zones into a small, great-looking design.
+It can even answer itself and talk to guests using a custom Amazon Alexa built for doorbells.
 You'll need to power it with low-voltage wiring, but it's well worth the money.

-On March 31, 2021, Ring will be launching Ring Video Doorbell Pro 2 — the first follow-up to its Pro doorbell in nearly 2 years.
 Ring Video Doorbell Pro 2 is, by far, the most advanced video doorbell Ring has ever launched.
-Higher-resolution 1536p HDR video displays in an aspect ratio that Ring calls "head-to-toe video", putting it neck-and-neck with Arlo as the most useful aspect ratio for any video doorbell to have.
-It even features Alexa Greeting and quick replies right from the app.
+Higher-resolution 1536p HDR video displays in an aspect ratio that Ring calls "head-to-toe video."
+That puts it neck-and-neck with Arlo as the most useful aspect ratio for any video doorbell to have.

-But those are only the fairly rudimentary upgrades, if you can believe it.
-Ring sets Video Doorbell Pro 2 apart by including a bevy of new motion sensors, including a 3D motion detection system that utilizes radar and some fascinating software tricks to estimate movement form an aerial perspective.
+But those are only the fairly rudimentary upgrades if you can believe it.
+Ring sets the Video Doorbell Pro 2 apart by including a bevy of new motion sensors, including a 3D motion detection system that utilizes radar and some fascinating software tricks to estimate movement from an aerial perspective.

 To sum it up, when Ring Video Doorbell Pro 2 spots motion, it automatically generates a map of your property by using Mapbox and OpenStreetMap and draws a nice little motion line on that map.
 It's a clever feature that Ring hopes customers will find real security value in, as it helps the camera detect movement even beyond what the camera can see.

-Ring Video Doorbell Pro 2 doesn't just upgrade the resolution, change up the aspect ratio for something more useful, and add clever greetings and quick responses; it also ups the motion-detection game.
-Industry-leading 3D sensors can detect motion beyond the range of the cameras, making this the best video doorbell for security-minded individuals.
+The built-in Alexa Greetings feature can use Alexa's familiar voice to answer your door and even allow visitors to leave a message like an old-school answering machine.
+If you'd rather have a bit more control, tapping a quick reply right from the doorbell's live view within the app will respond to any inquiries your visitors might have.

-If you're feeling ritzy, there's also the Ring Video Doorbell Elite, coming in at a whoppingly high price.
+If you're feeling ritzy, there's also the Ring Video Doorbell Elite, which retails for a surprisingly high price.
 It comes in a wider, flatter design that sits mostly flush against your home and uses Ethernet for both power and connectivity.
 This lets it communicate with your phone much more quickly and consistently than Ring's other cameras.
-Still, it requires professional installation, where the user can easily install the others.
+Unless you've already got a powered Ethernet cable and supported PoE switch, however, it's not likely you'll be wiring this up yourself.

-Its image quality is outstanding, but at double the cost of the Doorbell Pro (not to mention the added cost of hiring a professional for the wiring), you probably don't need to shell out for the Elite unless you just want the best of the best.
+Its image quality is outstanding but, seeing as it's roughly 50% more expensive than Ring Video Doorbell Pro 2 (not to mention the added cost of hiring a professional for the wiring), you probably don't need to shell out for the Elite unless you have particular home security needs.

 Upgrade Pick